CarloHan/CarloHan.github.io/source/_posts/a-simple-application-of-matplotlib-at-work.md

 categories:
   - - EV
   - - python
-date: 2021-02-05 09:30:17
+description: >-
-description: Matplotlib is one of the most useful library in Python.
+  Matplotlib is one of the most useful library in Python.
 For professional fields, it can be used for scientific calculations; In daily use, it can easily help you realize data visualization.
 It will greatly improve work efficiency as long as you can master some simple grammar about it.
+abbrlink: 8131
+date: 2021-02-05 09:30:17
 ---

 Recently I'm working on calculating the charging current limitation strategy for our EV.
 To show the relationship more clearly, I tried to drawn a line charm by excel.
 However, I might not good at using office, it couldn't achieve the effect waht I want.
 Then I turned my eyes on Matlab, but the logo of looks at me and says, come on bro, don't let me do this, it's overkill.
 Ok, stop talking nonsense, let's take a look at our protagonist.